RunestoneInteractive/webfundamentals/_sources/CSS/exercises.rst

 =============

 1. Add a CSS rule and appropriate html to style every other line of the unordered list with a light blue background color.
-Speicify the background color using the rgb method.
+Specify the background color using the rgb method.

 .. actex:: ex_css_1
    :language: html